sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-05.md

     ![Azure-ADF-Manage](images/data-connect-adf-manage.png)

 1. **Optional step**.
 By default, the Azure Data Factory will use an Integration Runtime that is auto resolving the region.
-As the Microsoft Graph Data Connect requires that your source and destination, and integration runtime to exist in the same Office 365 region, it is recommended that you create a new Integration Runtime with a fixed region.
+As the Microsoft Graph Data Connect requires that your source and destination, and integration runtime to exist in the same Microsoft 365 region, it is recommended that you create a new Integration Runtime with a fixed region.

     1. Select **Integration runtimes** > **New**.
     1. Select **Azure**, **Self-Hosted** and select **Continue**.